 Papers published here are by CSSE Members and need not be of an engineering topic but should be of interest to other members of CSSE and the public.

-Papers can be submitted by the members or the Branch to the web Editor at email@example.com
+Papers can be submitted by the members or the Branch to the Secretary at firstname.lastname@example.org

 SUBMITTED BY CSSE MEMBERS